stock2shop/website/content/integrations/sage-one-magento.md

 title: "sage business cloud accounting magento integration"
 lead: "If Sage Business Cloud Accounting (formerly Sage One) is your ERP and you’re running a Magento e-commerce website, it’s important that they are in sync to ensure the most efficient workflow.
 A Sage Business Cloud Accounting Magento integration ensures a seamless e-commerce experience."
 lead2: "Here’s what you’ll be able to do:"
-description: "If Sage Business Cloud Accounting (formerly Sage One) is your ERP and you’re running a Magento e-commerce website, it’s important that they are in sync to ensure the most efficient workflow.
+seoDescription: "If Sage Business Cloud Accounting (formerly Sage One) is your ERP and you’re running a Magento e-commerce website, it’s important that they are in sync to ensure the most efficient workflow.
 A Sage Business Cloud Accounting Magento Integration ensures a seamless e-commerce experience."
 ---

 Sync inventory data